raviumadi/biosonix/_posts/insights/2023-09-16-Coding-Shall-Set-You-Free.md

 Truly, intellectual accomplishments can be life-changing.
 They set you free.

+Circumstances can be challenging, but "a will to learn and make progress no matter what is what PhD all about", as Lutz once put it.

+All of this would not have been possible without the support of my mentors and colleagues.

 And yes, I discovered the source of the high-pitched noise: an old monitor on the side of my table.
 The old transformer inside was producing an almost pure tone at 12 kHz.
 Now, that is not a musical tone, not to humans anyway.